 These are all ways to help you practice setting up a scene.

 There are 8 D&D storytelling tips that we have talked about.
 4 are to help you improve your story structure while the other 4 are focused on improving your delivery.

 Not everyone needs help with both aspects, but both parts of storytelling are important in making a worthwhile story.

 I hope that these tips helped you improve your storytelling skills.

-This has been Wizo and until next time keep rolling!
+This has been Wizo, and keep rolling!